 If you have ever been involved in an auto accident caused by somebody else and faced severe damages, then you understand the pain and suffering one has to endure.
 In such a situation, rather than sitting idly by, it is better to discuss your concerns with a Fort Myers Auto Accident Lawyer.
-Bill B. Berke is a highly experienced attorney known for providing excellent knowledge and representation while handling complex injury cases.
-You can rely on him to fight for your rights.

 Attorneys can assist you with taking proper steps to obtain compensation.
 Some accident victims file a lawsuit to get maximum compensation for their damages, but lawsuits take time and are not always the most expedient way to recover damages.
 If you want to know more about your options, continue reading.
 We will cover all the important details.

 A personal injury claim involves filing a claim with an insurance company to negotiate a payment for your injuries up to the insured’s policy limits.
 A personal injury claim does not involve the court system.
 A personal injury lawsuit occurs when you take the party responsible for your injuries to court because the claim did not result in a fair settlement offer.
 In a substantial number of cases, people recover damages through settlements outside of the court system.

 If you file a claim with the insurance company, you may not have to go to court.
 Instead, your attorneys will coordinate between the responsible person and insurance companies to reach agreement on a fair settlement.
 This is also known as an “agreed-upon settlement.”
 If you are able to agree to settlement terms, you may not have to file a lawsuit.